 Located on the northeast corner of 61st Street and Madison Avenue, 667 Madison sits at the intersection of two of the city’s most prominent neighborhoods and is one block from Central Park.
 The asset’s location is unique in that the area’s traffic and streetscape feel more like a residential neighborhood rather than a hectic commercial district.
 The city’s most important shops, restaurants, cultural experiences, and hotels are within walking distance.

 667 Madison’s elevators, cooling tower, air handling systems, air purifying systems, and internal fiber network have all been recently upgraded, and ownership is committed to maintaining the building’s systems to the highest possible standard.

 Elevators have been pre-programmed to accommodate “express rides” from any floor directly to the lobby, and lobby attendants can arrange private car service to any floor in the building upon request.

-As more and more businesses prepare to reopen, certain operational protocols must be put in place in order to maintain the safest and healthiest work environment for our tenants, guests, and contractors.
-Our objective is to instill confidence and self-assurance during these uncertain times.
+We continue to update operational protocols in order to maintain the safest and healthiest work environment for our tenants, guests, staff and contractors.

 HEALTH & WELLNESS

 667 Madison’s fitness center is fully equipped with the very best cardio equipment, including a Peloton spin studio.
 Private sessions are available by appointment.

 The 667 Golf Club features the latest in golf simulation technology.
 Private sessions are available by appointment.